Tuberculosis

 The first phase of treatment for active TB lasts 2 months.
 During this phase, you take several different medicines.
 The second phase of treatment can last 4 to 7 months or longer.
 During this phase, the number of medicines you take may be reduced.

-How can you care for your child who has tuberculosis (active TB)?
+How can you care for yourself when you have tuberculosis (active TB)?

-• Give the medicines with food to help avoid an upset stomach.
+• Take your medicine with food to help avoid an upset stomach.

-• Teach your child to cover their mouth for a sneeze or cough.
-After coughs, throw the tissue away in a covered container.
+• Cover your mouth when you sneeze or cough.
+After you cough, throw the tissue away in a covered container.

-• If your child doesn't have DOT, you can do things to remind yourself to give the medicines to your child.
+• If you don't have directly observed therapy (DOT), you can do things to help remind yourself to take the medicine:

 • Set a reminder alarm.